 - If provided, the

-can be set to an array of ElasticSearch filters.
-If using both query_body
+result_filter can be set to an array of ElasticSearch filters.
+If using both query_body and result_filter, the query_body must include the $FILTER token, which will be replaced by the result_filter array at runtime.

 For more information about ElasticSearch query body and filters customizations, see How to configure the advanced Elasticsearch settings